 If you have your own ideas for audit projects, all the better!
-Please discuss with Dr Hadley or your educational supervisor who can put you in touch with an appropriate member of the team.
+Please discuss with Dr Patel or your educational supervisor who can put you in touch with an appropriate member of the team.

 I:\surgery_&_anaes\ACCU\Audit\ACCU clinical audit program

-Many other consultants are also substantially involved in research (for example Drs Kirwan, Hewson, Zolfaghari, Shirley and Verma hold Honorary Senior Lectureships within the Medical School) so if you have any questions or an idea you want to talk through, ask around, there is likely to be someone who can help you!
+Many other consultants are also substantially involved in research (for example Drs Kirwan, Hewson, Zolfaghari, and Shirley hold Honorary Senior Lectureships within the Medical School) so if you have any questions or an idea you want to talk through, ask around, there is likely to be someone who can help you!